-Sometimes, iPhone refuses to place or connect a Call and comes up with “Call Failed” error message.
-You will find below the steps to fix this frustrating problem on your iPhone.
+Sometimes, iPhone refuses to place or connect Calls and comes up with “Call Failed” error message.
+You can find below the steps to fix this annoying problem on iPhone.

-Hence, it is recommended that you try to fix the problem on your device by going through these troubleshooting steps in the same order as provided below in this guide.
+Hence, it is recommended that you try to fix the problem by going through troubleshooting steps in the same order as provided below in this guide.

 1. Refresh Network

-1. Go to Settings > Enable Airplane Mode by moving the toggle to ON Position.
+Go to Settings > Enable Airplane Mode by moving the toggle to ON Position.

-2. Wait for 10 seconds and Disable Airplane Mode by moving the toggle to OFF position.
+Wait for 30 seconds and Disable Airplane Mode by moving the toggle to OFF position.